gabrielguerrero/ngrx-traits/libs/ngrx-traits/src/lib/local-store/README.md

 export class ProductSelectDialogComponent implements OnInit {
   data$ = combineLatest([
     //using local traits selectors
-    this.store.select(this.localTraits.selectors.selectAll),
+    this.store.selectEntity(this.localTraits.selectors.selectAll),
-    this.store.select(this.localTraits.selectors.isLoading),
+    this.store.selectEntity(this.localTraits.selectors.isLoading),
-    this.store.select(this.localTraits.selectors.selectEntitySelected),
+    this.store.selectEntity(this.localTraits.selectors.selectEntitySelected),
     // you could mix it with normal selectors
-    // this.store.select(UserSelectors.selectCurrentUser),
+    // this.store.selectEntity(UserSelectors.selectCurrentUser),
   ]).pipe(
     map(([products, isLoading, selectedProduct]) => ({
       products,